 Experience & Events

 Amsterdam’s trams are fast, frequent and efficient, but if you have functioning legs and any sense of balance, rent a bike.
-They’re cheap (8-10 euros a day) and safe (car-free cycle paths everywhere).
+They’re cheap (10-15 euros a day) and safe (car-free cycle paths everywhere).
 Guided bike tours of the city are popular, but you can easily ride on your own.
 If you’ve got a free day to ride out into the countryside, it takes just 20 minutes to reach the green fields and picture postcard villages of Waterland, north of the city.
-Ask your bike hire place for a map.
+Ask your bike hire place or hotel reception for a map.

 De Parade travelling festival in August features weird, wonderful and short music, theatre and dance performances in an old-fashioned fairground tent setting.

 For the best in world music, there’s the Amsterdam Roots Festival in June and the Caribbean-inspired Kwakoe Festival in July and August.